 Leafmould is easy to produce – all you have to do is collect the leaves up and store in a plastic bag, wire cage or something that’s going to keep in the moisture.

 Once stored – leave it… No pun intended.
 It takes around one and a half to two years to break down, decompose and eventually be subject to “humification”.

 Humification is the fancy word given to the process in which green and brown matter is turned into compost.

 - Leafmould can hold the equivalent of 80–90% of its weight in moisture and can increase the soil’s capacity to withstand drought conditions.

-- The dark color of well-rotted leafmould helps to warm up cold soils.
+- The dark colour of well-rotted leafmould helps to warm up cold soils.

-- Leafmould is a substance, which on a microscopic level is made up of insoluble particles, which is dispersed among lots of other materials within the soil.
-This means that leafmould has a wonderful ability to keep the nutrients in the soil safe from being bleached by the elements.
+- Leafmould is made up of insoluble particles, which is dispersed among lots of other materials within the soil.
+This means that leafmould has a wonderful ability to keep the nutrients from being bleached by the elements.
 That stored nutrient goes straight back into the plants.

-Leftover, composted material that has not quite rotted down fully, or is less than two years old can be used as a mulch or a soil conditioner in the autumn.
+Material that has not rotted down fully, or is less than two years old can be used as a mulch or a soil conditioner.

-In the winter, it can be used to cover bare soil and or used in the winter to cover bare soil and keep weed growth to a minimum.
+In the winter, it can be used to cover bare soil and keep weed growth to a minimum.